Kristina is a parent of two, writer, remote worker, and volunteer. In her spare time, she enjoys nature, trying new things, and lots of DIY.

-In my life as a parent, I experience so many different emotions.
-Happiness, frustration, love, exhaustion, joy, irritability, pride and so much more.
-There are wonderful, happy days, and there are rough, "feel like hiding in my bedroom" days.
-Being a parent is hard, rewarding work, and very often thankless.
-Recently, I learned a very important lesson on one incredibly easy way to support other parents and brighten their day.
-All it takes is a minute of time, and it can truly uplift someone else's attitude for an entire day.
+In my life as a parent, I've experienced so many different emotions.
+Happiness, frustration, love, exhaustion, joy, irritability, pride, and so much more.
+There are wonderful, happy days, and there are "feel like hiding in my bedroom" days.
+Being a parent is hard, rewarding, and very often, thankless.
+Recently, I learned a very important lesson: an incredibly easy way to support other parents and brighten their day.
+All it takes is a minute of time, and it can truly uplift someone's attitude for an entire day.

 So what is it?
-Simple.
-Just notice something good about someone, and pay them a compliment.
-I know, it seems pretty trivial.
+Simple: notice something nice about someone, and pay them a compliment.
+I know, it seems pretty trivial, but sometimes I think people forget the value of positive words and encouragement.
 How can a few words really make that much of a difference?
-Let me explain how a stranger uplifted my spirits for a day!
+Let me tell you a story about how a stranger uplifted my spirits for a day!

 A Big Meltdown

-On a sunny Spring day, my two sons and I were walking into the local YMCA.
-They were acting like normal toddlers; trying to run ahead of me, sit on the bench outside the building, dawdle, you get the picture.
-When we got to the doors to the building, my older son (almost 3 years old) pushed the button to open the automatic door.
-My younger son ran inside to the second door and pushed the next button.
+On a sunny Spring day, my two sons (who are 15 months apart) and I were walking into the local YMCA.
+They were acting like toddlers do; trying to run ahead of me, sit on the bench outside the building, dawdle, you get the picture.
+When we got to the building doors, my older son (almost 3 years old) pushed the button to open the automatic door.
+My younger son zipped past him to the second door and pushed the next button.
 Which should be OK, right?
-But for an almost 3 year old, who definitely didn't have enough sleep the night before, this was grounds for a meltdown.
+But for an almost 3-year-old, who definitely didn't have enough sleep the night before, this was grounds for a meltdown.
 A big one.
 He threw himself down on the floor, refused to get up, started yelling and crying, "but I wanted to push both buttons!
 I get to push them!"
-We were right in the doorway, as visitors were trying to come in and out.
-Meanwhile, my younger son ran inside to look at the pool through the windows in the lobby.
+We were blocking the doorway, as patrons were trying to come in and out.
+Meanwhile, my younger son (who was unnerved by his brother's tantrum) ran inside to look at the pool through the lobby windows.

-Like I said, today was a good day.
-I didn't feel frazzled.
+As I said, today was a good day.
+I wasn't frazzled.
 I knelt beside my emotional son and said "I know you're upset that you didn't get to push both buttons.
 It's ok to feel upset sometimes.
-But there are two boys here that like to push buttons.
+But there are two kids here that like to push buttons.
 And there are two buttons.
 One for each of you to push."

 The Value of a Compliment

-After dropping the boys off, I walked back into the hallway.
+After dropping the boys off in Child Watch, I walked back into the hallway.
 A woman that I had noticed sitting in the lobby was waiting for me outside the door.
-She said (to paraphrase) "I noticed you with your boys, and saw how you handled everything.
+She said (to paraphrase) "I noticed you with your kids, and saw how you handled everything.
 You were so patient!
 Are you a teacher?"
 I told her that I wasn't a teacher, but just feeling super patient today!
 She told me I was a great mom and that I should take the day off (jokingly, of course!)
 I thanked her and told her how much I appreciated her telling me that.
 Trust me, there are many days I wish I had more patience, times when I'm frustrated and overwhelmed.
 I'm not a perfect parent, no matter how much I try.
-So having a total stranger see me do something well, then take the effort to come talk to me about it, really made me feel good.
-I know I worked out a little harder on the treadmill that day too, which is always a plus!
-Her comment stuck with me, and I was reminded to stay patient through some other rough patches later on that day.
+So having a total stranger see me do something well, then actually take the time to come talk to me, really made me feel good.
+I know I ran a little faster on the treadmill that day too!
+Her comment stuck with me, and it helped remind me to stay patient through some other rough patches later on that day.

 Support One Another